PUEOCollaboration/authorlist/README.md

   - `pueo_sissa_authors.tex` for use with sissa journals (JCAP/JINST/etc.)
   - `pueo_authors.html` for web display, this is used to generate an index.html that we can use for gh-pages (you should commit this if it changed!)
   - `pueo_authors.txt` for text
+  - `pueoauthors.csv` for a general use csv file (used to generate an xml file using ICRC's submission tool).
+Entries are colon-separated and of the form `First: Last: Affiliation`

 TODO:
   - `authors.xml` format for arxiv/inspirehep